Step-by-Step Guide to the Structured Clone Algorithm

 Step 4: Memory Footprint & Serialization Trade-offs

-Structured cloning operates at O(N) time and space complexity.
-A 50MB dataset requires ~100MB of peak memory during serialization (original + clone).
-For data visualization pipelines processing large Float32Array buffers, this duplication frequently triggers main-thread GC pauses exceeding 16ms.
+Structured cloning operates at O(N) time and space complexity relative to the number of nodes in the object graph.
+A 50 MB dataset may require significant peak memory during serialization because V8 must hold the original object graph and the serialized bytes simultaneously.
+For data visualization pipelines processing large Float32Array buffers, this duplication frequently triggers main-thread GC pauses.

-Evaluate trade-offs using the following benchmarks and decision matrix:
+Evaluate trade-offs using the following decision matrix:

 Metric structuredClone() JSON.stringify/parse Transferable Objects

-5MB Nested Object Latency ~8-12ms ~15-22ms N/A (O(1) transfer)
+5MB Nested Object Latency ~8–12ms ~15–22ms N/A (O(1) pointer handoff)

 Circular Ref Handling Native support Throws TypeError Not applicable

-50MB Float32Array Peak Memory ~100MB ~150MB (string intermediate) 50MB (zero-copy)
+50MB Float32Array Peak Memory ~50MB + serialization buffer ~150MB (string intermediate) 50MB (zero-copy)

-CPU Overhead Moderate High Zero
+CPU Overhead Moderate High Near-zero

 Step 5: Validating Cross-Thread Data Integrity